achesak/weatherlog/README.md

 # Using WeatherLog

 WeatherLog requires the Python interpreter to run.
 Development is done using 2.7.x, but it should work with 3.x as well.
 GTK+ 3 and its Python bindings are also required.
-The graph features also require Matplotlib.
+[Matplotlib](http://matplotlib.org/) must be installed to use the graph features, though the rest of the application will function normally if this dependency is missing.

 To run WeatherLog, open a terminal in the directory containing the files and type `python weatherlog.py`.
 On some systems double-clicking on the
 `weatherlog.py` file will also work.

 WeatherLog currently only runs on Linux and Windows.
-Note that while the application should work on Windows, it is not extensively tested on that platform.
+Note that while the application should work on Windows, it has not been extensively tested on that platform.

 # License